mixmaxhq/promise-callbacks/README.md

 ## Converting a callback API to a promise API

-The `promisify` function is based off of Node 8's `util.promisify`, but has special support for callbacks with multiple values, and has utilities to create a copy of an object with promise-returning methods.
+The `promisify` function is based off of Node 8's `util.promisify`.
+It works on versions of Node prior to 8, and has special support for callbacks with multiple values, and has utilities to create a copy of an object with promise-returning methods.

 ### For a function